Blyzz616/dashboard/README.md

 - ~~On page load: Render the page as quickly as possible.
 Then preform the calculations for the remainder of the day.~~ invalidated by previous commit
 - [x] Build a nice bar/line graph showing the next 48 hours with
   - [x] Temperature line (red above 0 /blue below) (left Y)
+     - [ ] Add the sub-zero line permanently below the red line - this will prevent a break when the temperature crosses the 0deg mark
   - [x] Precipitation bar graph (right Y)
   - [x] Can we split this?
     - [x] rain